Removability of a codimension four singular set for solutions of a yang mills higgs equation with small energy: Monotonicity Formulae

 \section{Monotonicity Formulae}

 In this section we use the condition that $ \mathcal{A}(D_{A}, \Phi)$ is stationary in the sense of Price [4], and Zhang [9] at $(D_{A},\Phi)$ with respect to smooth diffeomorphisms, that are the identity near the domain boundary, to derive a monotonicity formula.
-We give an outline, since the method is the same as used by many authors, cf. [4], and Lemma 2.1 of [9].
-As far as we know, it is not known that a weak limit of stationary solutions is stationary.
+We give an outline, since the method is the same as used by many authors, cf. [4], and Lemma 2.1 of [11].

 \begin{theorem} If $(D_{A},\Phi )$ is a stationary point of $ \mathcal{A}(D_{A}, \Phi)$ with respect to smooth diffeomorphisms of $\Omega$ which equal the identity in a neighborhood of $\partial \Omega $, then for all smooth vector fields $ \boldsymbol {\nu}$ with compact support in $ \Omega$, we have